Frequently Asked Questions about Mosquito Control Activities

 Q: Why are you conducting mosquito control activities?

-A: There are a number of reasons that we conduct a mosquito control activities.
+A: There a number of reasons that we conduct a mosquito control activities.
 They include general mosquito control, testing showing that a community has certain types of mosquitoes that can transmit disease, or testing showing that there are people with an infection that can be transmitted by mosquitoes.

 Q: Does someone here have Zika/WNV/another mosquito-borne disease?